Free informative visit

 Embryo Culture

-The embryos are cultured in an incubator for 2–6 days depending on the case.
+The embryos are cultured in a time-lapse incubator for 2–6 days depending on the case, in stable conditions of temperature, pH and gases.

-During this time, embryologists monitor embryo development to select those with the best implantation potential for transfer or freezing.
+During this time, embryologists evaluate embryo development, according to morphological criteria and cell division patterns, with the aim of selecting the best embryos for embryo transfer or freezing.